pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

 ## Getting Started

-We now have an `Authoring` profile cluster that has the Tanzu Supply Chain controller, Managed Resource Controller, and Component packages installed on the cluster and you are ready to build you first SupplyChain.
+You now have an `Authoring` profile cluster that has the Tanzu Supply Chain controller, Managed Resource Controller, and Component packages installed on the cluster and you are ready to build you first SupplyChain.

 1. As a Platform Engineer, you want to know which components are available to use in you SupplyChain.
 Run: